 On September 4, 2018, President Larry Cockrum announced The Cumberlands Commitment.
 The commitment includes a 57 percent reduction in tuition price, ensuring an affordable college education to any student who pursues their undergraduate degree on our Williamsburg campus.
-By offering the lowest tuition of any private institution in Kentucky, a University of the Cumberlands education is now more attainable.
+By offering one of the lowest tuition rates of any private institution in Kentucky, a University of the Cumberlands education is now more attainable.

 Commitment to Clarity

 We've made the financial process more transparent and created a path that is more student-centered, while continuing to reward students' academic and athletic achievements.
 We believe our new pricing model will allow more families to see the true costs of college, realize the value they will receive, and understand that a private college education at Cumberlands is affordable.
 Every existing on-campus student will benefit from The Cumberlands Commitment.
 We are investing in our future, and that future is our students.